bedita/docs/source/endpoints/signup.rst

 Signup request
 --------------

-Thi request allows unverified user signup via **POST** that will usually be called anonymously.
+This request allows unverified user signup via **POST** that will usually be called anonymously.

 Minimum required data are: ``username``, ``password`` and ``email``.